annajordanous/Impro-Visor-SF/README.txt

 that will run the program itself.
 The first time the program is run it will set up a folder in your user home for your personal version of various files.

+You may also need to adjust MIDI settings to get sound on your particular system.
+The Impro-Visor MIDI control panel is identified by a black circular icon on the right side of the upper icon bar.

 Alternatively, you may run by double-clicking the file: